Alfred & Nora Braganza

-Back in Goa, India, after taking the Curso Complementar de Letras, which he passed with distinction, from the Portuguese National Lyceum in 1948, Alfred got his Masters degree in Arts with a first class, at St. Xavier's College, Bombay.
+Mr. Alfred Braganza took the Curso Complementar de Letras in Goa, India, which he passed with distinction, from the Portuguese National Lyceum in 1948 and then got his Masters degree in Arts with a first class, at St. Xavier's College, Bombay.
 He stood first among the students of M.A. and M. Sc. and won the St. Xavier's Silver Medal in 1958.

-Alfred Braganza is also the author of two books in Portuguese, Hosanas a Terra Mae India & Concao da Alma, and The Discovery of Goa.
+Alfred Braganza also the authored two books in Portuguese, Hosanas a Terra Mae India & Concao da Alma, and The Discovery of Goa.